AshConnolly/Site-Boilerplate-2016/README.md

 For example, if a button is in a component in which the button needs to be floated right, it is due to being inside the parent component.
 The button styling doesnt need modifying.
 Simply reference the button inside of the compnent class and add the implementation classes.

-A button modifier class in this situation would be less preferrable as it would create unneeded additional markup, as well as making future style modifications more difficult.
+A button modifier class in this situation would be another option, although it may create unneeded additional markup, as well as making future style modifications within layout changes more difficult.

+###Content agnostic class names
+Component class names should not be tied to the content inside the component.
+For example using the the class name ‘welcome_message’ would not be ideal.
+As that layout / component could be used elsewhere for other purposes.

+###Avoid use of IDs
+IDs have the highest specificity of any css selector and as a result they cause issue with overwriting styles in the cascade.
+Avoid using any IDs.
+Sometimes developers will add an ID to an element for the sole purpose of referencing the ID in javascript.
+However this isnt neccessary, instead use a class and reference the element using getElementsByClassName("class_name")[0]; (note 'ClassName' is beneficial over 'ClassList' due to it's wider browser support).

 ###Quasi-Qualified Selectors